Developero-oficial/react-tdd/user-management-app/user-management-fe/src/user-stories/04-admin-actions-story.md

 # Admin Story | Actions

+## As admin, I want to search users by name and email so I can find quickly an user

+### Acceptance Criteria:

+- When should display a loading state when is fetching the users
+- When the admin type in the search field, the app should filter the users by name and email following the search field value and update the table with the results
+- If there are not users matching with the search, then the app should show the message "There are not users that match with that search"

 ## As admin, I want to invite users to my group members so I can grow my group

 ### Acceptance Criteria: